 Try to avoid very crowded areas if you happen to be wearing or carrying anything that’s valuable to you, as skilled pickpockets, some very young, can more easily rob you in these situations.
 Don’t walk with more cash than you need for the occasion, except emergency funds.
 Areas to avoid if you happen to be carrying or wearing something you don’t want to part with include the Metro and stalls in crowded markets.
 As an extra precaution, you can make copies of all your documents like your passport and plane ticket, as well as phone numbers for your bank and credit card companies.
 You can email a copy to a trusted friend or family member, as well as to yourself, in case of loss or robbery.

-Since Spanish is the predominant language [The Popularity of the Spanish Language] in Latin America and Spain, it would be beneficial for you to learn the basics.
+Since Spanish is the predominant language in Latin America and Spain, it would be beneficial for you to learn the basics.
 The locals can advise you about the best places to visit and eat, and those places to avoid.

 Places you should steer clear of are the poor areas of cities and towns.
 When going out, you should have your hotel call a taxi instead of flagging one, especially at night.
 You can also ask them for a good taxi company or use Uber.
 Always have your trips planned instead of wandering aimlessly with a map.